SvitlanaLormanUA/Christmas-Sales-and-Trends/README.md

 ## Features

 1. **Dataset Download**:
-   - Automatically downloads the `christmas-movies` dataset from Kaggle using `kagglehub`.
+   - Automatically downloads the `Christmas Sales and Trends` dataset from Kaggle using `kagglehub`.

 2. **Data Processing**:
    - Cleans and processes the dataset for analysis.